thorgate/tg-resources/README.md

 ### ``ValidationError``

-Error class used when backend response code is in ``options.statusValidationError``.
+Error class used when backend response code is in ``config.statusValidationError``.

 #### Extends ``InvalidResponseCode`` and overwrites: